-$D_e(t)$ -plots with 1.5 s intervals show consistent results over the first 200 s of the IRSL signal as presented for both the natural signal and the artificial signal induced during dose recovery tests of RIN2 F and RIN5 PM (Fig. 7).
-For age determination, $D_e$ values were derived using the first 1.5 s of the signal and a late background subtraction of the last 50 s.
-An example of an extended dose response curve is shown for one aliquot from RIN2 F in Fig. 9.
-Laboratory saturation levels exceed 1500 Gy

-250 (F) and 1800 Gy (PM) and $2D_0$ values are about 600 Gy (F) and above 425 Gy (PM; Table 1).
-For both F and PM dose response curves are well fitted with both a double saturating exponential and a single saturating exponential function.
+$D{\rm e}(t)$ plots with 1.5 s intervals show consistent results over the first 200 s of the IRSL signal as presented for both the natural signal and the artificial signal induced during dose recovery tests of RIN2 F and RIN5 PM (Fig. 7).
+For age determination, $D{\rm e}$ values were derived using the first 1.5 s of the signal and a late background subtraction of the last 50 s.
+Examples of extended dose response curves are shown for one aliquot from RIN2 F and one aliquot from RIN5 PM in Fig. 9.
+Laboratory saturation levels exceed 1500 Gy (F) and 1800 Gy (PM), and $2 \times D_0$ values are about 600 Gy (F) and above 425 Gy (PM; Table 1).
+For both F and PM, dose response curves are well fitted with a double-saturating exponential and a single-saturating exponential function.